unclebob/spacewar/README.md

   the cloud of debris.
 You can harvest this dilithium by easing yourself as close as possible into the _center_ of the cloud.
 Dilithium, when exposed to the vacuum, has a half-life of about a minute.
 So hurry.

+  ## Romulans

+  Romulans are marauders.
+Their ships are cloaked and quite difficult to detect.
+  They are quite deadly, due to an omni-directional energy weapon that does tremendous damage and moves at roughly Warp 7.
+Fortunately they cannot remain cloaked while energizing or firing their weapon.
+During that very brief period they are quite vulnerable.
+A single shot will kill them.

+  A hit from their weapon will completely drain your shields, do significant damage to your systems, and has a one in three chance of killing you outright.
+When they appear, you have two options:  Fight, or run.
+If you choose to fight, make sure you hit them before they fire their weapon.
+If you choose to run, run fast.